Le Sserafim: 2023: Japanese debut and Unforgiven

 On January 25, 2023, Le Sserafim made their debut in Japan with the release of the Japanese single "Fearless".
-It contained Japanese versions of "Fearless" and "Blue Flame", along with an original Japanese song, "Choices".
-"Choices" served as the theme song for the Japanese drama 3000 Yen: How to Enrich Life.
+It contained Japanese versions of "Fearless" and "Blue Flame", along with an original Japanese song, "Choices", which served as the theme song for the Japanese drama 3000 Yen: How to Enrich Life.
 On March 16, 2023, Source Music reported that Le Sserafim would be making a comeback in early May.
 On April 3, they announced their first studio album, Unforgiven, which was released on May 1.
 In June, it was announced the group would embark on their first concert tour, the Flame Rises Tour, beginning in August.
 On July 25, the group released their second original Japanese song "Jewelry" from their second Japanese single, "Unforgiven".
 The single, released on August 23, also featured Japanese versions of "Unforgiven" and "Antifragile".

-On October 12, Source Music announced that the group would be releasing their first English-language digital single, "Perfect Night" on October 27 in collaboration with Blizzard Entertainment to promote Overwatch 2.
+On October 12, Source Music announced that the group would release their first English-language digital single, "Perfect Night" on October 27 in collaboration with Blizzard Entertainment to promote Overwatch 2.
 An in-game event featuring cosmetics and game modes themed after the group ran from November 1 to November 20.
 The group performed at BlizzCon on November 4.
-On November 19, the group released "Dresscode", which serves as the theme song for the Japanese live-action television series adaptation of the manga series Sexy Tanaka-san.
+On November 19, the group released "Dresscode", which served as the theme song for the Japanese live-action television series adaptation of the manga series Sexy Tanaka-san.